getjavelin/documentation/docs/javelin-core/integration.md

 completion = client.chat.completions.create(
   model="gpt-3.5-turbo",
   messages=[
-    {"role": "system", "content": "Hello, you are a helpful scientific assistant"}, {"role": "user", "content": "What is the chemical composition of sugar?"}
+    {"role": "system", "content": "Hello, you are a helpful scientific assistant."}, {"role": "user", "content": "What is the chemical composition of sugar?"}
   ]
 )